uktrade/data-hub-api/README.md

     * **NOTE:**
-      If you are using a linux system, these commands may hang on waiting for the elasticsearch container to come up (`data-hub-leeloo_es_1`).
+      If you are using a linux system, these commands may hang on waiting for the elasticsearch container to come up (`data-hub-leeloo_es_1`) - it might be perpetually restarting.
-      If the logs for that container mention something like `max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]`, you will need to run the following on your running host machine:
+      If the logs for that container mention something like `max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]`, you will need to run the following on your host machine:

       ```shell
       sudo sysctl -w vm.max_map_count=262144